 Just before the round in Austin you explained that you wanted to take things more calmly now, but in the end you were particularly aggressive in the race.
 Did you ever think of a possible victory in Texas?

 I will have the same approach in Portimão, namely to take things calmly.
 But I must say that if I go on track and my feelings are good, then my DNA forces me to attack, that’s how it is.
-That’s what I did in Austin, and that’s what I’ll do again here if my feelings are good.
+That’s what I did in Austin, and that’s what I’ll do once more here if my feelings are good.
 It’s true that in Austin I controlled myself a lot so as not to suffer in terms of my physical condition, and that helped me a lot for the race on Sunday.
-Here it will be the same, and the weather conditions could also help me with possibly the rain which could appear and reduce the physical effort necessary to drive well.
+Here it will be the same, and the weather conditions might also help me with possibly the rain which might appear and reduce the physical effort necessary to drive well.
 After that, my best result this season is fifth place, and I can’t suddenly tell myself that I’m going to go from fifth to first place.
 There are steps to take before that, including the podium for example, or another top 5.
 But the fact is that with the current situation in MotoGP, it is not possible to approach a weekend with a clear objective in mind.